IBM-EPBL/IBM-Project-39089-1660394016/README.md

 # IBM-Project-39089-1660394016
 Visualizing and Predicting Heart Diseases with an Interactive Dash Board Nalaiyathiran Task
-Understanding the dataset
+ 1.Understanding the dataset
-Exploration of data
+2.Exploration of data
-Exploration Of Max Heart Rate During The Chest Pain Exploration of Cholesterol by Age and Gender
+3.Exploration Of Max Heart Rate During The Chest Pain 4.Exploration of Cholesterol by Age and Gender